jackoalan/PSPL/Extensions/PMDLFormat/README.md

 PMDL also *augments the PSPL language* with a set of syntactic additions.

-One PSPL shader may be referenced by many PMDL models, yet the precise behaviour Of the shader may be tweaked by the specific PMDL file.
+One PSPL shader may be referenced by many PMDL models, yet the precise behaviour of the shader may be tweaked by the specific PMDL file.
 This is accomplished by including valued macro-tags within the PMDL file's *metadata*.